adap/flower/framework/docs/source/docker/enable-tls.rst

 .. note::

+    When working with Docker on Linux, you may need to change the ownership of the directory containing the certificates to ensure proper access and permissions.

-    Because Flower containers, by default, run with a non-root user ``app``, the mounted files and directories must have the proper permissions for the user ID ``49999``.
+    By default, Flower containers run with a non-root user ``app``.
+The mounted files and directories must have the proper permissions for the user ID ``49999``.

     For example, to change the user ID of all files in the ``certificates/`` directory, you can run ``sudo chown -R 49999:49999 certificates/*``.